Sama-Borhani/pairs-trading-stat-arb/README.md

 The goal is not simply to produce returns.
 The goal is to build a **robust, explainable statistical arbitrage research pipeline** that:

-* Avoids hidden data leakage
 * Makes filtering logic explicit
 * Allows reconstruction of returns from raw signals
 * Identifies why candidate pairs fail or pass
 * Produces clean research artifacts suitable for professional review

-This is a research-grade backtesting workflow — not a black-box strategy script.

 ---